- Academic Affairs

 - University Square - where commencement Party in the Park is held

 campuswide Use "campuswide" to refer to the physical campus.
-(The University Police Force provides campuswide security.)
+(The UMB Police Department provides campuswide security.)
 Otherwise, University or Universitywide is preferred.
 (Police provide security for the University.)

 capital campaign Lowercase